IamSahilvk/Agrilink/README.md

-## Run Locally
+## Run this project

-Clone the project
+Clone this project

 ```bash
   https://github.com/IamSahilvk/Agrilink.git
 ```

-Go to the project directory
+Then go to the project directory

 ```bash
   cd my-project
 ```

-Install dependencies
+After that install dependencies

 ```bash
   npm install
 ```

-Start the server
+Then start the server

 ```bash
   npm start
 ```
-Now open postman and test with data